margiechubin/chocolate-chips/src/content/keyboard-nav/keyboard-nav.md

 * use arrow keys to move up and down the menu items
 * items should not control their own focus (be tab-able)

-The following is an iframe, which is probably not accessible so if you can't see the image (or it fails) it is a gif of using keyboard navigation on a menu button.
-<iframe src="https://giphy.com/embed/MFI3BIo0GocinxfhKa" width="402" height="480" frameBorder="0" class="giphy-embed" allowFullScreen aria-hidden="true"></iframe>

 ### Focus on the user

 Focus Indicators - Can you see where you are on the page?